fsmMLK/inkscapeCircuitSymbols/README.md

 <img src="docs/images/IndSrc_types.png" width="450px"/>

+**Standard:** Here you can choose the standard.
+There are two options, IEEE Std 315-1975 (american) and IEC 60167 (europe).
+This option affects independent sources only.

 **Orientation:** Rotation angle in degrees.
 See *RLC tab* section for examples.

 **Extra wire length:** You can adjust the length of the wires.
 See *RLC tab* section for examples.